 We have previously written several articles with tips to make your WordPress site faster.
 Most probably, due to the amount of the details included in them, many of our customers simply ignored those recommendations, finding them too complex.

-As Google PageSpeed is a popular topic these days, we’ve decided to write another article with some very simple techniques that you should apply each time when building a new website.
+As Google PageSpeed is a popular topic these days, we’ve decided to write another article with some straightforward techniques that you should apply each time when building a new website.

 In other words, the methods we’ll cover below are not just some recommendations, but rather a necessity for every WordPress site that has to be optimized for speed.

-This is also a good opportunity to improve your website today, in case you have never been worried about your website’s speed or didn’t know where to start.
+This is also a good opportunity to improve your website today if you have never been worried about your website’s speed or didn’t know where to start.

-To make this process more interesting, we’ve created 2 demo sites.
+To make this process more enjoyable, we’ve created two demo sites.
 This way, so you can see the score result and difference between a website with absolutely no optimization and another website on which we’ll apply the methods described below.

 Here’s the score on a brand new website using our Foodica theme with no plugins and with only 2 posts: